 Both ways are not mutually exclusive and should be used in conjunction with each other.

-The importance of being able to navigate and and your way
+The importance of being able to navigate and find your way

 The ability to navigate across country by day and night is an essential skill that must be mastered.
 Many survival situations begin from people making navigational errors, or not being able to read a map or compass in the first place.
 In a survival situation you will be faced with many tough decisions.
 You may have to decide whether to stay where you are and await rescue, or move to an area that offers a better chance of survival and rescue.
 Your ability to navigate effectively, whether by using a map and compass or by using natural navigation, play a major role in your decision-making process.